-NOTICE: Most water heater models contain energy saving heat traps in the inlet and outlet connections.
+NOTICE: Most water heater models contain energy saving heat traps in the inlet and outlet connections to avoid the circulation of hot water within the pipes during standby.
 Do not remove the heat traps.

-- Connect the hot water supply using 3/4 inch NPT to the hot water outlet.
-Follow the same connection guidelines as for the cold water supply. - Install insulation (or heat tape) on the water pipes especially if the indoor installation area is subject to freezing temperatures.
+Connect the hot water supply using 3/4 inch NPT to the fitting marked "H" (HOT).

+Follow the same connection guidelines as for the cold water supply.

+- Install insulation (or heat tape) on the water pipes especially if the indoor installation area is subject to freezing temperatures.
+Insulating the hot water pipes can increase energy efficiency.

-Insulating the hot water pipes can increase energy efficiency. - Double check to make sure the hot and cold water pipes are connected to the correct hot and cold water fittings on the water heater. - If needed, install (or adjust) the home's Pressure Reducing Valve to 50-60 psi and install a Thermal Expansion Tank.
+- Double check to make sure the hot and cold water pipes are connected to the correct hot and cold water fittings on the water heater.

+- If needed, install (or adjust)

+the home's Pressure Reducing

+Valve to 50-60 psi and install a

+Thermal Expansion Tank.